bumahkib7/Curriculum-Resources/Environment Installation Guide/README.md

 - **Eclipse**: We will be using Eclipse as our *integrated development environment* (IDE).
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.
 - **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources, PostgreSQL included.
 We'll use DBeaver in order to modify our databases and persist data using a simple user interface provided to us by the tool.
+- **GitHub Desktop**: I will be using GitHub to host and share coding examples and notes (at least for the first half of the training).
+To install the examples locally onto your system, we will need to install GitHub Desktop.

 ## Installation Method